jromulo745/GUI-based-URL-opener/README.md

 # GUI-based-URL-opener
- A GUI-based Java application used for opening web links
+ A GUI-based Java application used for opening web links (created using Swing).